fatsushi/unit_of_work_python/README.md

-This source is a sample UNIT OF WORK in Python.
+This is a sample code for UNIT OF WORK written in Python 3.